Construction Volunteer FAQ

 No, we do not require previous construction experience — just a willingness to work hard, learn, and be flexible.
 But if you do have construction experience (like carpentry, construction, home DIY projects), let us know!
 We have experienced volunteer positions available on our construction sites.

 Is there a minimum age for volunteering on the construction site?

 Yes.
 All volunteers must be at least 18 years of age to volunteer on the construction site.

-What if I don't see openings on the schedule?
+What if I don't see construction openings on the calendar?

-What do I need to bring to the construction site?
+What will I need to wear/bring to the construction site?

 What will I be doing on site?

 It all depends.
 We appreciate your flexibility and openness to all aspects of building; you’ll find out about the day’s projects once you arrive at site.
 What we’re working on depends on the current phase of home construction, so you could be doing anything from exterior walls, flooring or landscaping.
 Your flexibility is the most important thing to bring with you to the work site…remember that all jobs are equally crucial to a well-built Habitat home!